 You may be someone who fills their dinner plate and think it’s the correct portion size, but that’s not true.
 The average dinner plate (if filled completely) can be larger than the average portion you need to eat to lose weight.
 Instead of feeling like you’re not eating enough and leaving your plate half empty, use your salad or a smaller plate instead.
 This reverse in use will help you limit the amount of food you stack on your plate so you are not eating in excess.

 - You can go one step further and use a larger plate as the salad plate or fill with vegetables.
-These foods are packed with vitamins and minerals that your body needs and it can reduce the amount of starchy carbohydrates such as rice you may be eating.
+These foods are packed with vitamins and minerals that your body needs and it can reduce the number of starchy carbohydrates such as rice you may be eating.

 Stay Body Positive